E-commerce

 • Consistent information on delivery times, returns, and warranties.

-• Support that can be reached without excessive effort.
+• Support that is reachable without excessive effort.

-• Usage guidance if the product requires it.
+• Guidance on usage if the product requires it.

-Retention is therefore built on very concrete details, not only on customer relations.
-Reliable post-purchase often matters more than a promotional sequence sent too quickly.
+Customer loyalty is therefore decided in very concrete details, not just in the relationship.
+Reliable post-purchase support is often worth more than a promotional sequence sent too quickly.

 Useful personalization: recommend, remind, support

-Personalization is often cited as a retention lever, but it only has value if it remains useful.
-Including the customer’s first name in an email does not create loyalty.
-On the other hand, offering the right replenishment at the right time, recommending a relevant accessory, or reminding them of useful information after purchase can truly increase repeat purchases.
+Personalization is often cited as a retention lever, but it is only valuable if it remains useful.
+Sending the customer's first name in an email does not create loyalty.
+On the other hand, suggesting the right restock at the right time, recommending a relevant accessory, or reminding the customer of useful information after purchase can genuinely increase repeat purchases.

 • Product recommendations based on purchase history and compatibility.